avanindra3/cnn_waste_segregation/README.md

-# cnn_waste_segregation
+# Waste Segregation Using CNN for Waste Management
+## Objective
-A waste material classification system using Convolutional Neural Networks (CNNs) to automate the sorting of waste into distinct categories.
+This is a waste material classification system using Convolutional NeuralNetworks (CNNs) to automate the sorting of waste into distinct categories.
+This project applies deeplearning techniques to enhance recycling efficiency, reduce environmental pollution, and promotesustainable waste management practices.
+Here we will:
+- Train and fine-tune a CNN model to classify waste such as cardboard, glass, paper, and plastic.
+- Evaluate model accuracy using performance metrics such as precision, recall, and F1-score.
+- Gain insights into the role of AI in sustainable environmental solutions.
+## Business Value
+Improper waste disposal contributes to environmental degradation, increased landfill waste, andinefficient recycling processes.
+Manual sorting is labour-intensive, error-prone, and costly.
+An AI-powered waste classification system addresses these challenges by streamlining waste segregation,reducing operational costs, and improving recycling rates.

+Key business benefits include:
+- Automated waste sorting, cutting time and labour
+- Increased recycling rated by precise classification of recyclables

+Use Cases:
+- Smart Recycling Bins
+- Automated Waste Sorting Facilities
+- Waste Monitoring and Reporting